 fashion photography from the very beginning.
 Getting to know and learning about all the significant protagonists and game-changers in fashion photography helped a lot with understanding to the whole industry and training your own eye.

 What camera do you use the majority of the time?

 I usually work with my Nikon 800E, which is an amazing camera, but I am absolutely in love with my Fujifilm XT1.
-She is digital, but looks and works like and old analogue camera.
+She is digital but looks and works like an old analog camera.
 She is a simple beauty and easy to carry around with, as she is very tiny and handy.

 Which photo are you currently most proud of?

-I most recently shot two boys at the beach on the east coast of the US when I was on holidays.
+I most recently shot two boys at the beach on the east coast of the US when I was on holiday.
 They happened to be brothers, half-asian and half german.
 Very special look.